York County, PA Museums & Exhibits

 - Hall of Giants

-Public Tours offered Tuesday-Saturday Please Visit our Events Calendar for Tour Times
+Public Tours offered Tuesday-Saturday Please Visit our Public Tour Schedule Page for daily tour times

 One of our most popular York, PA museums, the Colonial Complex encompasses four historic buildings located downtown.
 Your 45-60 minute guided tour will explore York County’s role during the American Revolutionary War and everyday life and culture during the 18th century.
 Built in 1741, the Golden Plough Tavern served as a source of news and information for travelers and locals alike, and showcases daily colonial life.
 The General Horatio Gates House (c.
 1751) reflects an upper class English home of the late 18th century, highlighting the stay of American General Horatio Gates during the winter of 1777-1778.
 You will also visit the reconstructed Colonial Courthouse that highlights the story of the Second Continental Congress when they worked out of York during the winter of 1777-1778, and adopted the Articles of Confederation.
 The Barnett Bobb Log House, built in 1812 and relocated to the Colonial Complex, is currently used during programs for artisan demonstrations and hands-on activities.